CymatiCorp/CyKit/README.md

 In mIRC "Status Window" type

      /load -rs emotClient.mrc
+     /load -rs emotSignal.mrc

-This loads emotClient to remotes.
+This loads scripts to the remotes.
 Alternatives ALT+R and load manually. then in "Status Window" type.

+emotClient connects to the socket server and breaks large packets into smaller ones. emotSignal receives the smaller packets and handles displaying results.

      /eClient